Skip to content

 ConnectionCount After the cluster enters the ACTIVE state.
 Cluster Name, Broker ID The number of authenticated active connections, unauthenticated connections, and inter-broker connections.

 CPUCreditBalance After the cluster enters the ACTIVE state.
-Cluster Name, Broker ID This Metric helps you monitor the CPU credit balance of brokers.
-If your CPU usage consistently exceeds the baseline utilization of 20%, you may deplete your CPU credit balance, which can negatively impact cluster performance.
+Cluster Name, Broker ID This metric helps you monitor the CPU credit balance of the broker.
+If your CPU usage consistently exceeds the baseline utilization of 20%, you might deplete the CPU credit balance, which can negatively affect cluster performance.
 You can take steps to reduce CPU load.
 For example, you can reduce the number of client requests or update the broker type to M5.

 CpuIdle After the cluster enters the ACTIVE state.
 Cluster Name, Broker ID The percentage of CPU idle time.